Aniketyadav29/index.html/README.md

 ## HTML tags.

-The default filename for a website's homepage is typically
+The default filename for a website's homepage is aniket

 index.html